Frequently Asked Questions

 Do you release my details to the person who calls and says they’ve found my pet?

-We will not release your information to anyone without your expressed permission.
-It is our job to be the go-between for you and the person kind enough to help your pet.
+The information you provide is secure.
+We will not release it to anyone without your expressed permission.
+It is our job to be the trained and trusted go-between for you and the person kind enough to help your pet.

 If I lose the tag, how much is a replacement?

 We guarantee our tags for the life of your service agreement.
 Lost, damaged...no problem, we will replace it for free.